waveform80/picraft/docs/quickstart.rst

 Quick Start
 ===========

+The first thing you need to learn in picraft is vectors, and vector ranges.
+Er, the two things you need to learn in picraft are vectors, vector ranges, and blocks.
+The three things ... look, I'll just come in again.

 Firstly, ensure that you have a `Minecraft game`_ running on your Pi.
 Now start a terminal, start Python within the terminal, import the picraft library and start a connection to the Minecraft world::